 But you’re smarter than the average bear… so you decide to hire somebody to design a website for you.

-And they’re expensive.
-A good web designer will charge $1,800+.
+And the good ones are expensive.
+A web designer who actually understands conversion optimized design will charge $2,000+.
 And believe me… even the best web designer isn’t a copywriter.
 They don’t have any clue about how to write words that sell.
 And the likelihood of finding one that understands the dog training industry?